larnsce/chp-article/README.md

 [![DOI](https://zenodo.org/badge/167369656.svg)](https://zenodo.org/badge/latestdoi/167369656)

 This repository stores all files required to reproduce a Research Article submitted to [Gates Open Research Platform](https://gatesopenresearch.org/).
-The article was written in RMarkdown and submitted as a DOCX file.
+The article was written in [R Markdown](https://rmarkdown.rstudio.com/) and can be fully reproduced by cloning this repository and installing the required software listed under R Session info.
+The article was submitted as a DOCX file, as required be the research platform.
+The [final DOCX file]() underwent minor manual modifications, which are not reproducable.

 ## Data